Sally Ann Cheyne Sally Ann Cheyne

 Our Vision:

-To create a future where individuals of all abilities experience profound belonging, emotional resilience, and confidence through meaningful connections with animals and community, fostering purpose and empowering lifelong success.
+To create a future where individuals of all abilities experience authentic belonging, emotional resilience, and confidence through meaningful connections with animals and community, fostering purpose and empowering lifelong success.

 Welcoming Statement: